-Grants receivable from other foundations and stakeholders have enhanced our own grant-making on shared areas of interest.
-These have included joint initiatives such as the Citizenship and Integration Initiative (Unbound Philanthropy, Paul Hamlyn Foundation and Pears Foundation), Strengthening Voice, Realising Rights (City Bridge Trust) and the London Housing Panel (GLA), whilst others have been for re-granting as part of our programme areas.
-In 2020 these totalled £690k (2019: £45k) (see notes 3 and 20).
+Grants receivable from other foundations and stakeholders have enhanced our own grantmaking on shared areas of interest.
+These have included joint initiatives including the renewal of funding for the Moving On Up Initiative - to increase the employment rate for young black men (with City Bridge Trust) and Strengthening Voice, Realising Rights which focused on support to the Deaf and Disabled community (with City Bridge Trust) and the London Housing Panel (GLA).
+In 2021 these totalled £863k (2020: £690k) (see notes 3 and 20).

-In total 227 grants (2019: 128) were made to charitable organisations working in the field of prevention or relief of poverty in London, in response to our core objectives.
-This included 98 emergency grants in response to COVID.
+In total 199 grants (2020: 227) were made to charitable organisations working in the field of prevention or relief of poverty in London, in response to our core objectives.
+The included 23 (2020: 98) emergency grants in response to COVID with an investment of £1m in the London Community Response Fund.